Flowing in discrete gravity models and Ward identities: A review: The nonpertubrative RG for matrix models

 which can be computed explicitly for the Litim regulator, we get:

 In the same way, assuming that $g^{(2)}_{ab}$ can be analytically extended by the function $g^{(2)}(x,y)$ with the continuous variables $x,y:=a/N,b/N$, we get:

-From equation \eqref{equ101}, it is clear that the windows of momenta allowed in the sum over $b$ from $df/dx:=f^\prime$ is the same as the one allowed by $\dot{r}_N$ in the flow equation \eqref{Wett}.
+From equation \eqref{equ101}, it is clear that the windows of momenta allowed in the sum over $b$ from $df/dx:=f^\prime$ are the same as the one allowed by $\dot{r}_N$ in the flow equation \eqref{Wett}.
 Therefore, the same approximations used to solve the RG equations may be used for $g^{(2)}_{bc}$, $g^{(2)}_{ba}$ and $\gamma^{(4)}_{ac,cc,bc,ba}$.
-The same situation has been observed for tensor field theory \cite{Lahoche:2019vzy}, for several choice of regulator function.
-Then, one expect that this behavior is not due to the Litim regulator, but a general feature that the allowed windows of momenta for $\dot{r}_N$ covers the one of $f^\prime$.
+The same situation has been observed for tensor field theory \cite{Lahoche:2019vzy}, for several choices of regulator function.
+Then, one expects that this behavior is not due to the Litim regulator, but a general feature that the allowed windows of momenta for $\dot{r}_N$ covers the one of $f^\prime$.
 Moreover, equation \eqref{eq102} point out the existence of a strong relation between $4$ point functions and the momenta variations of the $2$-point functions along the path from the deep UV sector to the IR sector.
-Therefore, and as we will see explicitly, even in the large $N$ limit, non-local interactions such that \eqref{nonlocal} survives at the leading order in $1/N$ and cannot be discarded from any relevant parametrization of the phase space.
-This argument show that strictly local potential approximation have to be enlarged with derivative-like interaction to become compatible with Ward identity.
+Therefore, and as we will see explicitly, even in the large $N$ limit, non-local interactions such that \eqref{nonlocal} survives at the leading order in $1/N$ and cannot be discarded from any relevant parameterization of the phase space.
+This argument shows that strictly local potential approximations have to be enlarged with derivative-like interaction to become compatible with Ward identity.
 As a first improvement, we can consider the following minimal enlargement :

 where $U_N[\Phi]$ expands as a single trace like in equation \eqref{potential}.
 We call improved LPA this parametrization allowing a small deviation from the crude LPA.
 From this approximation,

 and